nehcgnak/CrackingMachineLearningInterview/README.md

         A classifier can be evaluated through multiple case, having the base case around its confusion metrics and its attributes which are TP, TN , FP and FN.
 Along with the accuracy metrics which can be derived alongside precision, recall scores.

 #### What is classification?
         Classification is defined as categorizing classes or entities based on the specified categories either that category exists or not in the respectable data.
 The concept is quite common for image based classification or data based classification.
-The answer in form of Yes or No;
-        alongside answers in form of types of objects/classes.
+The answer in form of Yes or No alongside answers in form of types of objects/classes.

 #### How would you differentiate between Multilabel and MultiClass classification?
         A multiclass defines as a classification outcome which can be of multiple classes either A or B or C but not two or more than one.